dgaydukov/cert-aws/sa/files/sa.md

 If you want to schedule, there are 2 options:
 * state manager - run scripts on linux/windows, patch instances with software/security updates
 * maintenance window - you define window for disruptive actions like patching, updating drivers.
 You can use it also for s3/sqs/kms
+Automation document (called runbook) - defines actions that SM runs during automation.
+Contains steps that run in sequential order, you can:
+* stop/restart ec2 either with approval of iam or without
+* create golden AMI from running ec2 (including/excluding specific packages)
+* recover impaired instances

 ###### Cloud9
 Cloud based IDE (integrated development environment) where you can run and execute your code.
 It basically a separate ec2 where you can install programs, write/build code, and work just like with your laptop.